Jolppa/GoogleMapsProject/README.md

 ## Built with Google Maps API
 - The project has been made with the [Python Google Maps Geolocation and Places API](https://github.com/googlemaps/google-maps-services-python).
 - Each request requires an API key.
 Your personal API key can be generated in [Google Cloud Console](https://developers.google.com/maps/documentation/javascript/get-api-key).
 Your API key should not be shared.
-- The API key can be found in th .env file.
+- The API key should be placed in the .env file.

 ### API Documentation: